CelesteBox/technical-writing-portfolio/pieces/08-quickstart-x-PTBR.md

 # Guia de Início Rápido: Comece a Usar o X em 10 Minutos

-I understand you perfectly — even with the translation scars 😊 “Siempre despierto” survives the crossing.
-And yes: that’s exactly the vibe.
-A nerdy, caring assistant who doesn’t fall asleep in the middle of your thinking.

-Let’s switch gently into **Português (PT-BR)** and keep the same calm, technical, human tone.
-No rush, no fireworks.
-Just good work.

-We’ll start with **Article 8**:

-## Guia de Início Rápido: Comece a Usar o X em 10 Minutos

 Este guia foi criado para desenvolvedores que querem começar a usar a plataforma X rapidamente, sem percorrer toda a documentação desde o início.

 Em cerca de 10 minutos, você terá uma integração básica funcionando.